solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     FROM sys.databases
     ```

-2. See statistics that have been automatically created:
+2. See statistics that have been automatically created (change the database back to your SQL Pool):

     ```sql
     SELECT